 The ADA is working with lawmakers, education leaders, dental students, and others to help mitigate the alarming levels of educational debt that new dentists face after graduating dental school.
 This includes reforming parts of the Higher Education Act of 1965, which provides the statutory authority for most federal student loan programs to operate, including those most widely used by dental students.

-- Enabling federal graduate student loans to be refinanced more than once to take advantage of lower interest rates and better economic conditions.
+- Permit federal graduate student loans to be refinanced more than once so that new dentists can take advantage of lower interest rates when economic conditions are more favorable.

-- Simplifying and adding more transparency to the federal graduate student loan application process.
+- Simplify and add more transparency to the federal graduate student loan application process.

-- Removing the barriers that prohibit those with private graduate student loans from taking advantage of federal student loan forgiveness/service payback programs.
+- Remove the barriers that prohibit those with private graduate student loans from taking advantage of federal student loan forgiveness/service payback programs.

 The Association's priorities are based on the major policies and positions (PDF) (Members Only) adopted by the ADA House of Delegates.

-- February 19, 2015—Coalition letter (PDF) urging the House Committee on Education and Workforce to address the alarming levels of dental student loan debt when reauthorizing the Higher Education Act of 1965 (HEA).
+- March 24, 2017—Coalition letter (PDF) urging the House Committee on Education and the Workforce to address several key issues in legislation to reauthorize the student assistance provisions (Title IV) in the Higher Education Act of 1965.

-- February 2, 2015—Coalition letter (PDF) urging members of the House Committee on Ways and Means to support H.R.
-509, the Student Loan Interest Deduction Act of 2015.
+- March 24, 2017—Coalition letter (PDF) urging the House Committee on Education and the Workforce to favorably report H.R.
+1614, the Student Loan Refinancing Act.

-Letters and Testimony reflect the Association's position(s) on specific bills, regulations, and other policy issues, and are based on the major policies and positions (PDF) (Members Only) adopted by the ADA House of Delegates.
+The Association's positions are based on the major policies and positions (PDF) (Members Only) adopted by the ADA House of Delegates.

 ADA Student Loan Refinancing Program